edgeworx/docs/content/en/docs/guides/deploy.md

 ### Create your application YAML

 Here is a sample YAML file to work with.
+Since we will be deploying the "hello-world" docker container, we just need to create the yaml file, and upload that as the configuration.

 ```yaml
 kind: Application